Don’t Be Hooked by These 13 Dating Scams

 5. Phishing scams

-With these scams, the romantic interest will gain your trust, then try to get your personal information.
+With these scams, the romantic interest will gain your trust and then try to get your personal information.
 That could include anything from passwords to banking details.
 They may also send you a link to another app or service they claim to want you to try out.
 This can often be a ploy to get you to download malware or provide them with your financial data.
+Remember, even innocuous personal details like the name of your first pet or the street you grew up on can be used to access your financial accounts.
+If someone asks you random questions that you'd typically see as security questions, take pause.

 6. Sextortion